Board games don’t have to be boring if you find the right fit

 Luckily, an explosion of new board game designs in recent years has created a thriving modern board game scene.

 Many of these games are crap, immensely complicated or so dry they would bore even your grandparents.
-However, some are actually fun.
+But some are actually fun.

-I’ve been playing board games for a long time.
+I’ve been playing board games for years.
 Here are some of my most accessible favorites for various crowds.